Longitudinal treatments: ICE g-computation

 ICE g-computation: fitting

 With causat(), specify id and time to trigger longitudinal mode.
 Baseline confounders go in confounders, time-varying confounders in confounders_tv.
+For finer control, use confounders_tv_outcome and confounders_tv_treatment to specify different time-varying covariates for the outcome and treatment models.

 Code